 GA can cause loss of vision.
 For some, loss of vision can lead to feelings of depression, anxiety, and loss of independence.
-Not everyone who has vision loss will experience depression or anxiety.
+Some individuals may notice a change in their desire to socialize with others, or increased frustration with the additional time it may take to accomplish tasks of daily living.
+Not everyone who has vision loss will experience mental health symptoms, but if you do, there is help available.